senthilporunan/atom-cubic-bezier/README.md

 atom-cubic-bezier
 =================

-Cubic Bezier curve: An easing function generator for Atom editor (Under development)
+atom-cubic-bezier  is an easing function generator for Atom editor (Under development)